 - Required Response:

-- Many possible reactions.
-Failure must be detected and isolated before recovery.
-Actions include:
+- Failure must be detected and isolated before recovery.
+Can:

 - Logging the failure

 - Notifying users or systems

 - Taking actions to limit the damage

 - Switching to a degraded mode

 - Shutting down external systems

 - Becoming unavailable during repair.

 - Can specify an availability percentage

 - Can specify a time:

 - to detect the fault

 - to repair the fault

 - times where system must be available

 - duration system must be available